Senate Republicans' police reform bill fails on test vote amid Dem opposition

 "Don't get on your sanctimonious horse, Leader McConnell.
 You have none of the civil rights leaders behind you," he said.

 It's the latest fiery language from lawmakers on the passionate debate.
-On Tuesday, House Speaker Nancy Pelosi said that Republicans are "trying to get away with murder, actually -- the murder of George Floyd."
+On Tuesday, House Speaker Nancy Pelosi, D-Calif., said Republicans are "trying to get away with murder, actually – the murder of George Floyd."

 Fox News’ Marisa Schultz and Chad Pergram contributed to this report.